wmde/Diff/README.md

 **Diff 2.x:**

-* PHP 5.3 or later (tested with PHP 5.3 up to PHP 7.1 and hhvm)
+* PHP 5.3 or later (tested with PHP 5.3 up to PHP 7.1 and HHVM)

 ## Installation